Turmeric in Indian Cooking: Beyond Golden Milk Hype

 The Honest Truth: Turmeric Isn’t a Superfood, It’s Just Food

-Start here: Make a simple turmeric dal at home.
-Toast cumin and mustard seeds in oil, add onions and turmeric, then red lentils, water, and salt.
-Simmer until the lentils break down.
-Finish with lime juice and cilantro.
-Eat it with rice or bread.
-You’ll understand turmeric not as a supplement, but as something that’s been feeding people well for a very long time.
+Start here: Make basic turmeric dal.
+Toast cumin and mustard seeds in oil.
+Add onions, turmeric, red lentils, water, salt.
+Simmer till creamy.
+Finish with lime and cilantro.
+Eat with rice or bread.
+That’s turmeric—not a supplement, just good food that’s fed people forever.